 - Line a baking pan with foil and oil lightly.

 - Wash chicken and pat dry.

 - Arrange chicken breast halves on the foil and brush lightly with olive oil.
 Sprinkle with kosher salt and freshly ground black pepper.

-- Toss sprigs of herbs over the chicken or sprinkle with onion powder or garlic powder, if desired.
+- Sprinkle with onion powder or garlic powder, if desired.